 The Organizer #8 | Communications

-How do I know if I am connecting with people online?
+How do I know if I am connecting with people who visit my website?
 Be curious about who is coming to your website and why.
 Pay attention to what they do when they get there, and compare their response to your strategic goals.
 You'll need an analytics tool to collect information and benchmarking data to give the numbers meaning.

 Analytics, friendships, and your nonprofit website